KotchasaanTechnologyInvention/payment_paysolutions/README.md

 - 12-digit reference number generation
 - Proper authentication headers (merchantID, merchantSecretKey, apikey)

----

 ## Contributing

 Contributions to this module are welcome.
-Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for detailed information.

 ### Ways to Contribute